ajesamann/superhero-info-app/README.md

+Used jQuery to pull data from the superhero API and also styled using Sass.

-View this app live here:
+View this app live here: https://superhero-info-app.netlify.app/